Wilfred Pickles: Later life

-In 1950, Pickles was awarded the OBE for services to broadcasting.
+In 1950, Pickles was awarded the Order of the British Empire (OBE) for services to broadcasting.

 In 1955, he opened the Wilfred Pickles' School for Spastics at Tixover Grange, Rutland.
-Also in 1955, he and wife Mabel celebrated their silver wedding anniversary by returning to the Sacred Heart Church in Southport, when they gave money for a statue of Saint Teresa Margaret of the Sacred Heart, which still stands in the church.
-They recorded an edition of Have a Go from the church hall (now demolished), and later performed a version of the show in the adjacent school for the children.
+Also in 1955, he and wife Mabel celebrated their silver wedding anniversary by returning to the Sacred Heart Church in Southport, when they gave money for a statue of Saint Teresa Margaret of the Sacred Heart, which stands in the church.
+They recorded an edition of Have a Go from the church hall (now demolished) and later performed a version of the show in the adjacent school for the children.

-He appeared, to great credit and dramatic effect, in the film Billy Liar, where he played the titular protagonist's father.

-Pickles died in Brighton on 27 March 1978, aged 73, and is buried with his wife Mabel in Southern Cemetery, Manchester.
+Pickles died in Brighton on 27 March 1978, aged 73.
+He is buried with his wife Mabel in Southern Cemetery, Manchester.

 Legacy

-Wilfred Pickles was the uncle of judge James Pickles and actor Christina Pickles, and great-uncle of actress Carolyn Pickles.
+Pickles was the uncle of judge James Pickles and actor Christina Pickles, and great-uncle of actress Carolyn Pickles.

 The now-defunct "Portman & Pickles" public house in Market Street, Halifax, was named after him and film actor Eric Portman.